 SQL Server docs navigation guide

-This topic provides some tips and tricks for navigating the SQL Server technical documentation space.
+This article provides some tips and tricks for navigating the SQL Server technical documentation space.

 The SQL Server hub page can be found at https://aka.ms/sqldocs and is the entry point for finding relevant SQL Server content.